+It's common for people to trade in their old car when purchasing a new car, and if the old car's not yet paid off, the dealer offers to roll the old loan into the new one.
 But you should carefully consider your options before taking this route.
-Below, we explain several factors to consider before rolling your old car loan into a new one.
+This could get you into financial hot water, and there are several factors to consider before rolling your old car loan into a new one.

 Dangers of Rolling Your Old Loan Into a New One

-The biggest danger of rolling your old loan into your new one is that you could end up owning more on the loan than your car is worth, also called being upside down on the loan.
-This can make selling your car even more difficult in the future
+The biggest danger of rolling your old loan into your new one is that you could end up owing more on the loan than your car is worth, also called being upside down on the loan.
+This can make selling your car even more difficult in the future.

-If you buy a new car, you are automatically upside down on the loan since the car depreciates as soon as you drive it off of the lot.
+If you buy a new car, you are automatically upside down on the loan since the car depreciates as soon as you drive it off the lot.
 When you add in your other loan, then you compound the problem.
-Consider buying a used car, or even paying in cash.
+To avoid this, consider buying a used car, or even paying in cash.

-It’s also important to remember that a car salesman’s job is to talk you into buying the car on the lot.
+A car salesman’s job is to talk you into buying the car on the lot.
 When you remember that, it will help you realize that every deal they offer you may not be quite the deal that you think you are getting.
-Before you even start shopping for a car you should determine if you want a new or a used one.
+Before you even start shopping for a car, you should determine if you want a new or a used one.